Human trafficking of North Korean women in China: China

 China refuses to acknowledge North Koreans as refugees due to its prioritization of its 1986 Repatriation Agreement with the communist country.
 To justify their deportation and rid itself of the financial responsibility of providing asylum to North Koreans, China labels them as economic migrants.
-In doing so, it excuses itself from violating the United Nation's Refugee Convention of 1951, repatriating about 6,000 North Koreans annually.
+In doing so, it excuses itself from violating the United Nations' Refugee Convention of 1951, repatriating about 6,000 North Koreans annually.
 The Human Rights Watch reported that China recently repatriated 500 North Korean refugees on October 9, 2023.
 Consistent with its treatment of refugees, China has refused to sign the UN's Protocol to Prevent, Suppress, and Punish Trafficking in Persons, especially Women and Children formulated in the year 2000.

 Although China does not consider North Koreans as refugees, it has taken multiple measures to discourage their migration and has implemented laws to diminish the prevalence of human trafficking.
 As of 2002, China officially increased police surveillance to watch for undocumented migrants and intensified the deportation of Korean defectors.
 China also began to pay Chinese citizens to turn in Korean refugees and punished those who illegally helped them.
 It fined employers up to US$600 for employing North Koreans, a matter that increased women's vulnerability to being trafficked.
 It is estimated that, in 2013, 1978 brokers were convicted for trafficking women and children in China upon the implementation of stricter surveillance measures.

-International Law
+International law

 International bodies like the United Nations have taken action to remedy the trafficking of North Koreans.
 In 1951, prior to the boom of human trafficking in China, the United Nations ratified the Refugee Convention, a document that protects refugees universally.
 Due to China's agreement to comply with the document, the UN has repeatedly urged the country to protect defectors who are afraid of repatriation.
-Not only has China refused to abide by the convention, but it has repeatedly turned down the UN High Commission on Refugees’ requests to turn over North Korean refugees to them.
+Not only has China refused to abide by the convention, but it has repeatedly turned down the UN High Commission on Refugees' requests to turn over North Korean refugees to them.

 International attitudes to helping trafficked North Korean refugees vary.
 A source indicates that the global community has formerly threatened China with sanctions, but that the threats were inconsistent and weak, allowing China to neglect the issue.

 As of 2013, the United States Department of State placed China on its Tier 3 Watch List due to its human trafficking problem.
 Other countries are not as sensitive to this humanitarian crisis, as South Korea holds a discriminatory attitude towards North Korean refugees.
-The Seoul government is “remarkably unwilling to accept” the 1000 migrants that try to enter its city every year due to the belief that the refugees’ lack of education will make them a burden to society.
+The Seoul government is "remarkably unwilling to accept" the 1000 migrants that try to enter its city every year due to the belief that the refugees' lack of education will make them a burden to society.
 Despite this fact, North Koreans are considered citizens of South Korea immediately upon crossing the border.